Find a Registered Dental Hygienist

 1. The number of aged persons with cancer is increasing as the population ages.

-2. Colorectal cancer, in particular, is a very common cancer (accounting for 12% of all newly diagnosed non-melanoma skin cancer cases in Canada) and, of the persons it affects, 40 percent are over the age of 74 years.
+2. Colorectal cancer, in particular, is a very common cancer (accounting for 10% of all newly diagnosed cancer cases [excluding non-melanoma skin cancers] in Canada) and, of the persons it affects, 40 percent are over the age of 74 years.

 3. Aging is generally associated with